After all, comfort food and the New England fireside are the two symbols that truly define what it is to be a Yankee.

 Yankee Fried Apple Rings

 These battered and fried apple slices taste so overwhelmingly delicious and moist, I think you will find this recipe equally delightful made anytime of year.
+Want an impressive dessert made even more impressive?
+Toss a few of these slices over a mound of Vanilla Bean Ice Cream and top with a drizzle or two of melted apple jelly.

 4-5 cups vegetable oil, or other high smoke-point oil such as canola oil or peanut oil